powerline/powerline/docs/source/installation.rst

 Pip installation
 ================

-Due to a naming conflict with an unrelated project powerline is available on PyPI under the ``powerline-status`` name:
+Due to a naming conflict with an unrelated project, powerline is available on PyPI under the ``powerline-status`` name:

 .. code-block:: sh